A production possibilities curve is crucial for keeping track of your business. It allows you to accurately analyse its productivity.

 This indicates a decrease in the capacity of your business’s output.
 This could be the result of the loss of some of your resources.
 It is regarded as a decrease in the output of your business.

 Alternatively, this might be a deliberate decrease in your output.
-For example, you might choose to limit the number of your products on the market in the lead up to a new product launch.
+For example, you might limit the number of your products on the market before a new product launch.

 Production Possibility Curve and Economics